Places to stay during your trip

 We have had the pleasure of cruising the Rhine Gorge on two of our river cruises (Rhine Getaway and Grand European Tour).
 Let me tell you: Cruising the Middle Rhine Valley in Germany is not to be missed.
 Be prepared for a day full of German castles, legendary stories, and lots of photo opportunities.
 (Can you say Loreley Rock?).

 Nowhere else in the world will you see as many medieval castles in one place as you will on this unique stretch of the Rhine.
 No wonder the Middle Rhine Valley is a UNESCO world heritage site.

-On the fifth day of our cruise we woke up just before our ship left Rüdesheim.
-The view from our window was idyllic: clouds were tinged a light apricot and the church across the water was bathed in a soft glow.
+On our Rhine River cruise, we woke up just before our ship left Rüdesheim.
+The view from our window was idyllic, with clouds tinged a light apricot.
+The church across the water was bathed in a soft glow.

 This was the stretch of river we’d been most looking forward to: the Middle Rhine Valley, with castles at every turn, beautiful vineyards, charming villages and the Lorelei Rock.